What is Grief?

-You may begin to think that your life isn’t worth living.
-I wanted to end my torment and join Steve in the realm that he was in and contemplated ending my life.
+You may think that your life isn’t worth living.
+I wanted to end my torment and join Steve and contemplated ending my life.
 This was not because I was suicidal or mentally ill, it was because I suffered from complicated grief.
-It was then I realized I needed help and thankfully, I set out to get it.
+Thankfully, I realized I needed help and set out to get it.

 I didn’t let grief win.
-Instead I allowed myself to grieve as long as I needed and then I vowed to begin my journey of recovery.
+Instead I allowed myself to grieve.
+I learned how to understand my thoughts and feelings and I let grief become my greatest teacher.

-My journey transformed me in ways I never imagined and because of it I have a chance to give back and help others.
+My journey has transformed me in ways I never imagined and because of it I have a chance to help others.

 Take my hand.
 Walk with me.
 I am here to help.
 Do not deny me -- I am grief.
 (Robin Chodak) #recovery #loss Click To Tweet